 Our inaugural season in FTC.
 Competed in the Into The Deep challenge and achieved 8th place in our league, surpassing our initial expectations as a first-year team.
 This season established our foundation and proved that our team could compete effectively at the FTC level.

-Team Development: Successfully built a cohesive four-member team with clear roles and responsibilities, establishing effective communication and collaboration practices.
+Team Development: Maintained a cohesive five-member team with clear roles and responsibilities, establishing effective communication and collaboration practices.

-Technical Growth: Developed proficiency in robot design, CAD modeling, programming, and competition strategy over two seasons.
+Technical Growth: Developed proficiency in robot design, CAD modeling, programming, and competition strategy over two seasons, with continuous improvement in our engineering process.

-Community Engagement: Established relationships with sponsors and began building our presence in the local STEM community.
+Community Engagement: Established relationships with sponsors and built our presence in the local STEM community.

 The Nano Knights would not be possible without the generous support of our sponsors.
 Their contributions enable us to purchase materials, register for competitions, and pursue our passion for robotics.
 We are deeply grateful for their belief in our team and their commitment to supporting STEM education.